Last Updated on Sep 29, 2025 by Kurt Dunphy

 Cons

-• It may be too complex or costly for solo and small firms.
+• Best for larger firms; may be too complex or costly for solos or small firms.

-• Best suited for research-heavy practices, less for transactional drafting.
+• Not suited for transactional law or contract drafting.

 6. Harvey AI